Krisnan Inu: Background

-Inu was born in Auckland, New Zealand and is of Samoan and Tuvalu descent.
+Inu was born in Auckland, New Zealand, and is of Samoan descent.

 Playing career

 Parramatta Eels

 A Parramatta Eels junior, Inu made his first grade debut in the 2007 NRL season against the Canberra Raiders.
 After just one first grade match he was named to play for New Zealand in the ANZAC Day Test against Australia at Suncorp Stadium in Brisbane.
 The Kangaroos ran out easy 30-6 winners over the Kiwis.
 After the test, Inu was dropped back to Premier League but returned to first grade through a series of injuries to regular players.
 Inu took on the kicking duties as Parramatta's primary kicker and full-back, Luke Burt, was injured mid-season.
 In round 25 Inu scored three tries and kicked seven goals in Parramatta's 46-point win over Brisbane.

 Inu played in Parramatta's 2007 preliminary final defeat by Melbourne at Docklands Stadium.
 In August 2008, Inu was named in the New Zealand training squad for the 2008 Rugby League World Cup, and in October 2008, he was named in the final 24-man Kiwi squad that went on to win the tournament, playing one game in their win against Papua New Guinea.

 After a 2-4 start to the 2009 season, Parramatta decided to re-tool their line-up, dropping Inu to the New South Wales Cup, with Taulima Tautai replacing him for the round 7 match against the Brisbane Broncos.
 Inu played in the 2009 NRL Grand Final for Parramatta against the Melbourne Storm at centre.
-At the end of the 2010 season, Inu told coach Daniel Anderson that he would be joining The New Zealand Warriors on a two year deal.
+At the end of the 2010 season, Inu told coach Daniel Anderson that he would be joining The New Zealand Warriors on a two-year deal.